burtscher/ECL-Suite/README.md

 If you use any of the code or results in this repository, please cite the following publication:

 >Yiqian Liu, Avery VanAusdal, and Martin Burtscher.
 Performance Impact of Removing Data Races from GPU Graph Analytics Programs.
 Proceedings of the IEEE International Symposium on Workload Characterization.
-September 2024.
+September 2024. <!--- [[doi]](https://doi.org/10.21125/edulearn.2024.1136) --> [[pdf]](https://userweb.cs.txstate.edu/~burtscher/papers/iiswc24a.pdf) [[pptx]](https://userweb.cs.txstate.edu/~burtscher/slides/iiswc24a.pptx)

-The paper can be found [here](https://userweb.cs.txstate.edu/~burtscher/papers/iiswc24a.pdf).
-As a side note, you may also be interested in the related suites [Indigo](https://cs.txstate.edu/~burtscher/research/IndigoSuite/), [Indigo2](https://cs.txstate.edu/~burtscher/research/Indigo2Suite/), and [Indigo3](https://github.com/burtscher/Indigo3Suite/).
+You may also be interested in the related suites [Indigo](https://cs.txstate.edu/~burtscher/research/IndigoSuite/), [Indigo2](https://cs.txstate.edu/~burtscher/research/Indigo2Suite/), and [Indigo3](https://github.com/burtscher/Indigo3Suite/).

 This repository includes the codes, inputs, and scripts to run the experiments performed in the paper.
 The repository is laid out as follows.